psedge/firefly-importers/transferwise/README.md

 #### `.env`

 ```
 TRANSFERWISE_TOKEN=             # Your TransferWise API token
 FETCH_PERIOD=720                # Time in days to fetch transactions back from today
 FETCH_CURRENCIES=GBP,EUR        # A CSV of currencies to fetch.
 All defined must have a matching entry in accounts.json
 CONVERT_AMOUNTS=true            # Whether to attempt transaction amount conversions using Yahoo Finance API
 BASE_CURRENCY=GBP               # Currency to convert others to
+CRON_SCHEDULE="rate(5 minutes)" # AWS CloudWatch Event schedule to run this process on
 ```

 The tool ships with sane defaults in `.env.example`.